superlinked/VectorHub/docs/use_cases/recSys-basic.md

 ## 1. Content-based recommender

 Next, we'll implement the first of our models: the content-based recommender.
-This recommender creates the same recommended list for all users, displayed under the title "Similar Articles."
+This recommender creates the same recommended list for all readers of a given article, displayed under the title "Similar Articles."

 To identify which news articles are similar to a given (or "context") article, we obtain embeddings of the text associated with all articles in our refined dataset.
 Once we have the embeddings, we use cosine similarity to retrieve the most similar articles.
 We use a model from the Sentence Transformers family that is often used for text-embedding tasks.